SalesforceCloudServices/ltng-support-comp-validation/README.md

 ![Gif Demo](doc/images/demoInputField.gif)

-### Demonstration with required field based on selection in ComboBox
+### Demonstration with required field based on selection in comboBox

 In this validation we also want to make fields required based on other input, i.e. the comboBox having value 'Finished'.